Substance Abuse and Addiction Treatment Resources in Bryan

 To ensure continued success in your recovery and sobriety goals, outpatient programs are vital.
 As people transition back home, outpatient programs maintain accountability and provide much needed support.
 It is a time for people to demonstrate the skills they have learned throughout residential treatment programs and PHPs.
 Outpatient programs provide community and constant check-ins with professionals.
 The frequency of the program varies, but it allows people with enough flexibility that they are able to pursue normal life outside of the program.
 Outpatient programs are an excellent form of continuing care.
 Many people attend outpatient programs to prevent relapse and to stay on track with their long-term sobriety goals.

 Each substance has its own consequences with misuse.
 Professionals at detox centers have specialized knowledge of the detox process.
 They work with each individual on his or her specific needs.
 Detox involves both your body and mind in complex ways.
 Therefore, you should never attempt to detox on your own.
 Doing so may result in life threatening situations.
-Instead, attend a Bryan drug detox or Bryan alcohol detox program.
-These programs are tailored to your needs, and professionals are there to help every step of the way.
 Certain substance misuse requires special medication to help with the detox process.
 Others require nutritional supplements and other non-addictive medication.

 Recovery Meetings Near You